 If you need care, don’t delay.
 We’re open, safe and ready to care for you.
 During this time, it’s especially important to seek care for symptoms that concern you as well as manage chronic conditions.

 Care is available in many ways, including video visits for urogynecological care.
 You can talk with your doctor and receive the same personalized care, expert answers and a treatment plan tailored to you.
 We’re also offering in-person visits, phone visits and our 24/7 online clinic, virtuwell.com.

 We’re also offering convenient COVID-19 drive-up testing at several clinics.
 Take our online screening to determine if you should be tested.
 For more information on COVID-19, visit our COVID-19 information page.

 We often hear from our patients that they put off getting help because they were embarrassed.
 If you’re hesitant to get help, we understand.
-Issues like incontinence or painful sex can be difficult to talk about.
+Issues like incontinence or pelvic organ prolapse can be difficult to talk about.
 But, pelvic floor issues are much more common than you think.

 The National Institutes of Health reports that more than one-third of U.S. women have pelvic floor disorders, conditions caused by weakened or damaged pelvic floor muscles.
 Our team of board-certified urogynecologists have helped thousands of women to manage and improve their condition and we want to help you, too.